 Tony put a lot of miles on his life at a young age and was blessed with a level of wisdom from his mistakes that would not only change his life but also millions of others.
 He continued to study daily and gain years of growth.
 It was that dedication to growth which eventually set Tony free.

-Today, Tony has traveled all over the country speaking to groups of all ages.
+Today, Tony has traveled all over the world speaking to groups of all ages.
 He is one of the most sought-after speakers in the USA.
 He speaks on topics of love, business, success and self-development.
 He has addressed audiences for countless colleges and universities, major sports organizations and churches.
-In addition, he is finally conquering his fear of flying so that he can accept the hundreds of invites from around the globe.
 Tony is an author of several books and a professional life coach by day, coaching people from all walks of life all around the globe.
 He is also a TV & film producer on the rise, ghostwriter and an author/business/social media consultant.
 Because of his vast life experiences, Tony has become a jack-of-all-trades but a master of service.
 It is his belief that as we live, we should teach.
 This philosophy urged him to create online schools for people who desire to learn about love and relationships, entrepreneurship or becoming a life coach.
 He also organizes and hosts retreats for those who need to get away, have a great time, and change their lives in the process.